-HEALTH FEE
+HEALTH FEE\

 The health fee provides students with a variety of health care services.
 In accordance with Board policy, students are required to pay a health fee, regardless of the units taken.

-For on-campus classes the health fee is \$20 for each semester (fall and spring terms) and \$17 for the summer term.
-For off-campus and online classes students are required to pay an \$12 health fee each term (fall, spring, and summer).
-For students enrolled at both on-campus and off-campus sites, the health fee is charged at the on-campus rate.
-On-campus sites include Fresno City College, Reedley College, Madera Community College, and Clovis Community College.
+For on-campus students, a \$21 health fee is required for each semester (fall and spring terms) and a \$18 health fee for the summer session.
+Off-campus students are required to pay a \$13 health fee for each term (fall, spring and summer).
+For students enrolled in both on-campus and off-campus sites the health fee is charged at the on-campus rate.
+Effective Fall 2006, on-campus sites will include Fresno City College, Reedley College, Clovis Community College, and Madera Community College.
+(E.C.
+76355)

 This fee is not waived by the California College Promise Fee Waiver.
 The use of on-campus labs or the on-campus tutorial center will result in an on-campus health fee.

-In accordance with California Educational Code Section 76355, an exemption/waiver from the health fee is available to the following students:
+In accordance with California Education Code Section 76355, an exemption/waiver from the health fee is available to the following students: